maxwellfoley3/realityspammer/index.md

 2. [Is GPT-3 a Wordcel?](https://harmlessai.substack.com/p/is-gpt-3-a-wordcel-and-silicon-valleys)
 3. 📚 Anti-Yudkowsky
 4. AGI Drugs You Should Try It
-5. On Land's Numogram & the Cosmic Game
+5. Ccru's Numogram & the Cosmic Game

 ### Corporate Surrealism (in association with Harmless AI and WagonDAO)